The EU Common Agricultural Policy

 From the olive groves of Greece to the dairy farms of the Netherlands, from the vineyards of Italy to the barley fields in Estonia: agriculture covers 175 million hectares across the European Union.
 Like no other legislation, the EU’s Common Agricultural Policy (CAP) shaped those rural landscapes and realities of farmers over the last 60 years.
 Since its publication in 1962, the CAP served as the EU´s instrument for agricultural subsidies and support.
 At that time, it aimed at developing agricultural production to feed the European people after the end of the Second World War, a goal it quickly achieved.
 Since then, the CAP has been reformed multiple times, usually in a 5-year interval.

 The CAP is the largest EU policy, amounting to roughly 1/3 of the EU’s entire budget.
-In the current 2021-27 period, €387 billion are attributed to CAP funding.
 The way in which this money is spent – the incentives it creates and the production it supports – has a big impact on future food systems within the EU and beyond.

 What is going wrong